Panjete/iidsearch/README.md

 The build file just checks lxml availability, and installs it if not present.

 Files in the `files` folder are samples of the formats of files the present code is compatible with.

+## Computation

+The Vanilla No Compression, No Encoding framework is able to construct the index of around a 2GB Corpus in just 982.55 seconds, and boasts an Average Query Retrieval Time of 1.276 seconds, with an Average Precision of 0.611!